Sea serpent: Natural explanations

 R.L.
 France proposed in a 2016 paper for the International Journal of Maritime History that a significant number of sea serpent sightings, including nineteenth century accounts of serpents attacking whales, were due to the misidentification of whales entangled in fishing gear and maritime debris.

+Due to their size, elongated bodies, and undulating swimming pattern, giant oarfish are also presumed to be responsible for some sea serpent sightings.
+A 2016 episode of the TV series River Monsters, seeking to uncover the origin of the sea serpent myth, concluded that the most likely culprit was the oarfish.

 In a 2023 article for Fate, Karl Brandt suggested well-known sea serpent sightings could be explained by harpooned sperm whales held fast to their hunters’ overturned rowboats.
 The boats would accumulate debris at the surface which could stretch for hundreds of yards while appearing to be propelled through the water by unknown means.
 The theory was supported by the majority of sightings in Norwegian fjords occurring ‘during the summer months of June to August when the whales are most-plentiful’.

-Due to their size, elongated bodies, and undulating swimming pattern, Giant oarfish are also presumed to be responsible for some sea serpent sightings.